AdarshNandanwar/weather-monitoring-station-using-8086/README.md

-# Weather Monitoring System using Intel 8086 Microprocessor
+# Weather Monitoring Station using Intel 8086 Microprocessor

 This system monitors weather parameters such as:
   - Air Temperature